0xlitf/IDE-theme-on-Windows11/README.md

 Run the included install_windows.bat

 Will:
-  paste your color schemes into AppData/Roaming/QtProject/qtcreator/styles
+  paste this schemes into AppData/Roaming/QtProject/qtcreator/styles